a3exodus/apologetics/studies/definitions.md

 Apologetics (from Greek ἀπολογία, apología, 'speaking in defense') is the religious discipline of defending religious doctrines through systematic argumentation and discourse.

+**Atheism**

+Atheism, in the broadest sense, is an absence of belief in the existence of deities.

+## D

+**Deism**

+belief in the existence of a supreme being, specifically of a creator who does not intervene in the universe.

 ## M

 **Monotheism**